Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-domains-and-spells.md

 ## Charm Domain

+### Granted Power
-**Granted Power:** The character can boost his or her Charisma by 4 points once per day.
+The character can boost his or her Charisma by 4 points once per day.
 Activating this power is a free action.
 The Charisma increase lasts 1 minute.